 Sharing 5, 10, or 15 years of your daily life with an animal is something that’s considered normal.

-There is no shame in suffering the loss of a guinea pig.
+There is no shame in suffering the loss of any pet, a bird, a dog, a cat, or a guinea pig.

 Should I Adopt Another Animal after the Loss of My Guinea Pig?